 How Much Will Federal Cases Cost?

 Federal Court fees tend to be somewhat higher because of the complexity, time, and amount of work required to defend against Federal Criminal Charges.
-If your case is in the federal court for the Eastern District of North Carolina, The Chetson Firm would be happy to discuss with you the cost of representation.
+If your case is in the federal court for the Eastern District of North Carolina, Chetson Hiltzheimer would be happy to discuss with you the cost of representation.

 How Can I Pay My Legal Fees?

-The Chetson Firm charges a flat fee in nearly all cases.
+Chetson Hiltzheimer charges a flat fee in nearly all cases.
 In fact, nearly all criminal lawyers charge flat fees.
 This keeps billing simple, and means that you know what it will cost to hire a lawyer upfront.
 You don’t have to worry about being surprised with a bill after everything is done with your case.

 For major cases, we can discuss other options, including deeds of trust and mortgages, and other forms of collateral to secure your obligation to pay your legal fees.

 What if I Can’t Pay All At Once?

 This economy is in bad shape, and a lot of people are hurting.
 It’s tough enough keeping up with regular living expenses, let alone trying to hire a lawyer.
 That’s clear.